Fabrimat/Nips/README.md

 ## Requirements
 * Linux.
-* Python2.
+* Python.

 ## Help needed
-If you are a Python developer you can help us improve Nips.
-Feel free to take a look at the <a href="https://github.com/Fabrimat/Nips/issues">bug tracker</a> for some tasks to do.

-If you don't know how to code, you can help us by <a href="https://github.com/Fabrimat/Nips/issues">proposing improvements or reporting bugs</a>.
+You can help me by <a href="https://github.com/Fabrimat/Nips/issues">proposing improvements or reporting bugs</a>.

 ## License
 Nips is licensed under the GNU General Public license 3.
 See [LICENSE](LICENSE) for more information.